ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-000/README.md

 As an exercise in agility and dogfooding which could bear fruit, we suggest engaging in monthly attempts to stand-up a useful service, often API, for which we can charge a usage fee.

-Ideally, this would have something to do with existing software, specifically [OAC](https://github.com/ramate-io/oac) and [Robles](https://github.com/ramate-io/robles), so as to informal the value of those projects.
+Ideally, this would have something to do with existing software, specifically [OAC](https://github.com/ramate-io/oac) and [Robles](https://github.com/ramate-io/robles), so as to inform the value of those projects.

 ### T4: Grow the organization
 > [!IMPORTANT]